Skip to Content

 Intervention Specialist

-Intervention Specialist Major Quick Facts
+Intervention Specialist Quick Facts

-Curriculum
+• Curriculum

-The University of Mount Union's School of Education's CAEP accredited Teacher Education Program prepares candidates for meaningful careers in the field of education.
+The University of Mount Union's School of Education's CAEP-accredited Teacher Education Program prepares candidates for meaningful careers in the field of education.
 Building upon a solid liberal arts foundation, the Teacher Education Program assists candidates in developing the knowledge, skills, and dispositions necessary to become effective and caring teachers in an ever-changing society.
 Mount Union's candidates are also prepared to become reflective, lifelong learners.

 As an intervention specialist major, you will learn about the characteristics of different types of learners, classrooms, and community settings.
 Through clinical experience and in-depth courses, you will receive numerous hands-on opportunities to work with and plan for both individuals and groups of students.
 The intervention specialist major, with additional coursework, will lead to a license in teaching learners with special education needs.
 Students will choose an area of focus: early childhood intervention specialist or mild/moderate intervention specialist.